Schools

 Maine Teacher Connecting to Dairy Farming Through Adopt a Cow Program

 Dairy farmers rely on a wide range of skills on a daily basis, but especially math and science.
-Lacey Todd, a fifth-grade science teacher at Mountain Valley Middle School in Maine, has been weaving dairy farming and agriculture into her science and ecosystems curriculum through Discover Dairy’s Adopt a Cow program.
+Lacey Todd is a fifth-grade science teacher at Mountain Valley Middle School in Maine.
+She has been weaving dairy farming and agriculture into her science and ecosystems curriculum through Discover Dairy’s Adopt a Cow program.
 “I was … Continued

 Resources for teachers and self-guided learning For grades PreK-3 Dance Break!
-Get Mooooving video by Buzz Media (Leavitt Area High School) Matching – match the cow and calf Color your Adopt A Cow calf Cow Care “A Cow’s Life” video by Buzz Media (Leavitt Area High School YouTube video) For any age 2023 Maine … Continued
+Get Mooooving – video by Buzz Media (Leavitt Area High School) Match the Cow and Calf Worksheet Dairy Coloring Pages Cow Care “A Cow’s Life” – video by Buzz Media (Leavitt Area High School) For any age 2023 Maine Dairy brochure – an overview … Continued

 What People Have to Say